 There are multiple opportunities for volunteering at Community Boards.
-As a grassroots leader in public conflict resolution, our volunteers are the heart of the organization.
+As a grassroots leader in conflict resolution and restorative justice, our volunteers are the heart of our organization.

 Here are some of the ways you can participate in making San Francisco a safer, more peaceful place to live and work.

 If you would like to become one of volunteer Community Mediators, you will need to take The Basics of Mediation training.
 We provide a limited number of scholarships to help us maintain the diversity of our mediator pool.
-Click here to learn more about The Basics of Mediation.
+Contact: Sarah Moss, Mediation and Training Coordinator, firstname.lastname@example.org.

-We need assistance with intake & case management during business in-take hours, Monday-Thursday, 11AM to 5PM.
-You answer telephones, speak with people who have a conflict, answer their questions, open cases, or make referrals to other resources.
-To help here, you need to join our Intern Program.
-Click here to learn more about our Intern Program.
+We need assistance with intake and case management during business in-take hours, Monday-Thursday, 11AM to 5PM.
+Volunteers answer telephones, speak with people who have a conflict, answer their questions, open cases, or make referrals to other resources.
+To assist here, you will need to apply to our Intern Program.
+Contact: Sarah Moss, Mediation and Training Coordinator, email@example.com.